calimarkus/JDFlipNumberView/readme.md

 **A) Use CocoaPods** (preferred way, see [cocoapods website])

-1. add `pod 'JDFlipNumberView'` to your Podfile (or `pod 'JDFlipNumberViewNoImages'`)
-2. run `pod install`

->`JDFlipNumberViewNoImages` won't contain the default bundle.
-You need to provide your own image bundle.
-See Customization below for more infos.
+- `pod 'JDFlipNumberView'` including the default images or just
+- `pod 'JDFlipNumberView/Core'` without default images (to use your own images)

+> See Customization below for infos, on how to use your own images.

 **B) Manual way** (not needed, if you use cocoapods):

-1. Add all files from `JDFlipNumberView/JDFlipNumberView/*` to your project, including the `JDFlipNumberView.bundle`
+1. Add all files from `JDFlipNumberView/JDFlipNumberView/*.{h,m}` to your project
+2. Add the `JDFlipNumberView.bundle`, if you want to use the default images
-2. Link with the `QuartzCore.framework`
+3. Link against the `QuartzCore.framework`

 ## Contents